msberends/AMR/index.md

   * Getting properties for any antibiotic (like name, code of EARS-Net/ATC/LOINC/PubChem, defined daily dose or trade name) ([manual](./reference/ab_property.html))
   * Plotting antimicrobial resistance ([tutorial](./articles/AMR.html))
   * Applying EUCAST expert rules ([manual](./reference/eucast_rules.html))
-  * Getting SNOMED codes of a microorganism, or get its name associated with a SNOMED code ([manual](./reference/mo_property.html))
+  * Getting SNOMED codes of a microorganism, or getting properties of a microorganism based on a SNOMED code ([manual](./reference/mo_property.html))
-  * Getting LOINC codes of an antibiotic, or get its name associated with a LOINC code ([manual](./reference/ab_property.html))
+  * Getting LOINC codes of an antibiotic, or getting properties of an antibiotic based on a LOINC code ([manual](./reference/ab_property.html))
   * Machine reading the EUCAST and CLSI guidelines from 2011-2020 to translate MIC values and disk diffusion diameters to R/SI ([link](https://gitlab.com/msberends/AMR/blob/master/data-raw/rsi_translation.txt))
   * Principal component analysis for AMR ([tutorial](./articles/PCA.html))

-This package is ready-to-use for specialists in many fields:

-  * Epidemiologists (both clinical microbiological and research)
-  * (Research) Microbiologists
-  * Biomedical Researchers
-  * Research Pharmacologists
-  * Data Scientists / Data Analysts
-  * Statisticians
-  * Bioinformaticians
-  * Research Veterinarians
-  * Veterinary Epidemiologists
-  * Soil Microbiologists
-  * Extremophile Researchers
-  * Astrobiologists

 ### Get this package